Mild winter drops TVA power demand

 TVA is reporting that mild winter temperatures led to lower electricity demand in the second quarter as the public utility's revenues increased $346 million, or 13 percent, to $3 billion and earnings declined by $177 million compared to the same year-ago period.

-"Our balance sheet remains strong, and that positions us well for the challenges ahead," TVA Chief Financial Officer John Thomas said in a statement, noting that TVA receives no tax money and makes no profit.
+"Our balance sheet remains strong, and that positions us well for the financial challenges ahead," TVA Chief Financial Officer John Thomas said in a statement, noting that TVA receives no tax money and makes no profit.
 "Most immediately, that will help support our recovery from the tornadoes that disrupted power to hundreds of thousands of people across our service area last week."

 TVA also reported that it is making progress in restoring service to areas in Alabama, Mississippi and Tennessee that lost electricity in severe storms swept across the region April 27 and 28.
 The storms damaged or destroyed numerous power lines, disrupting electric service across wide areas.
 Repairs to the power system are still under way, and Thomas said TVA will calculate the financial impact of the storms over the coming weeks.